dwainscheeren/dwains-lovelace-dashboard/docs/configuration/persons.md

 **This file is optional**

 Persons sections, all persons you want to be visible on the homepage.
 [How to create persons](https://www.home-assistant.io/integrations/person/).
+Go to your HA people settings to set an avatar for a person.

 ## Persons information